Sunday, January 3, 2021

 Scissors or craft knife for cutting the sheets.
 (New knife blades help cut without tearing.)

 Stapler or glue for construction.
 (A stapler is probably easiest: if you use glue then quick-drying or hot glue is preferable.
-If you use staples, make sure you have enough, we'll be using lots.)
+If you use staples, make sure you have enough, we'll be using quite a few.)

-A ruler will come in handy, as will a drinking glass or similar circular template for cutting round disks.
-Also handy is a pencil.
+A ruler will come in handy, as will a spoon for creasing.

 Optional: Paint or markers for coloring your polyhedron.